-The program includes several briefings at U.S. government agencies, nonprofit organizations, embassies, and other organizations.
+The program includes a number of briefings at U.S. government and international agencies.
 Last summer, students heard from speakers at the U.S. Department of State, World Bank, the embassies of Saudi Arabia and the Netherlands, and the United States Institute of Peace.

 Meals are served in the Terrace Dining Room (TDR) in the Mary Graydon Center.
 The hours of operation are the following: Breakfast (7 - 9 am), Lunch (11 a.m. - 2 p.m.), and Dinner (5 - 7:30 p.m.).
 Funds, called “EagleBucks,” will be added to students’ ID cards to be used at TDR or other campus eating establishments (Mega Bytes, Eagles Nest, Mud Box, and Davenport Cafe).
 EagleBucks are also accepted at a few close-by eating places—Chipotle, Z-Burger, and Whole Foods.